dsbb1234/AB_Testing_Results/README.md

 # A/B Testing Results
 This project compares existing Audacity web page design to a new web page design to determine if recent updates will drive additional users to click through (known as "converting") to register for the course.
+Data was supplied by Udacity in support of the Data Analyst Nanodegree.

 This repository contains all of the code and data files necessary to run the analysis.